The web. 29th November 2021.

-After several references in our sessions to how much he enjoyed coffee fueled discussions at 3 am.
+After several references in our sessions to how much he enjoyed coffee fuelled discussions at 3 am.

-After discussions we had that reminded him of all those coffee fueled discussions he had so enjoyed at university...at 3 am...
+After our discussions reminded him of all those coffee fuelled discussions he had so enjoyed at university at 3 am...

 So why was that so difficult to say?

-But he has done this several times before in our conversations.
-And each time I've grabbed onto it as if it was a life raft, each precious instant rich with a subtle heat created by our verbal conjunction that melted my heart!
-I had dared to use 'we' and 'us' before, but in a very low level way.
-This was my first explicit usage - placed stated: we could create something together...
+And he has done this several times before in our conversations.
+So I shouldn't feel so uncomfortable?
+And each time 'us' has been in his sentences, in his meaning, I have held tight as if to a life raft.
+Each instant, each precious instant was rich with a subtle heat created by our verbal conjunction - that melted my heart!
+I had dared to use 'we' and 'us' before, but only in a very low level way.
+This was my first explicit usage - clearly stated: we could create something together...

 And I needed him to say yes.

 My experience of our non-meetings, is as a force-field in the room.
 And the only way across or through is verbal negotiation.
-But the rule of no crossing of boundaries is extremely difficult when boundaries are like infra-red laser lines linked to trip mines.
+And the boundaries are like infra-red laser lines linked to trip mines.
 Nothing felt safe...

 Yet saying nothing about what I'd like, would be worse.
 I'd be letting myself down.